decentraland/documentation/content/creator/wearables-and-emotes/manage-collections/uploading-smart-wearables.md

 ## Testing in Decentraland

-Even after testing the Wearable in the editor, it’s important to check how it will look and behave in Decentraland.
+Even after testing the Smart Wearable in the editor, it’s important to check how it will look and behave in Decentraland.
 To try it there, go to the Collections tab.
 Select the desired collection and click the button **_See in Decentraland_**.

 <img src="/images/wearables-and-emotes/uploading-smart-wearables/20_test_in_world_01.png" width="900"/>

-After clicking the following pop up is going to appear.
+After clicking the **_See in Decentraland_** button, the following pop-up is going to appear.
 Selecting **_Empty Parcels_** will teleport you to a place without too much content, which will load faster.
 Selecting **_Genesis Plaza_** will take you to the main plaza.

 <img src="/images/wearables-and-emotes/uploading-smart-wearables/23_see_in_world.png" width="600"/>